Disabled & Handicap License Plate Guide by State

 Who qualifies for a disabled plate

-The 1991 federal Uniform System sets a baseline that all 50 states and DC adopted.
+The 1991 federal Uniform System sets a baseline that all 50 states adopted.
 A driver or passenger qualifies if they cannot walk 200 feet without stopping to rest, cannot walk without an assistive device (cane, crutch, walker, wheelchair, prosthetic), are restricted by lung disease at a forced expiratory volume of less than one liter, use portable oxygen, have a Class III or IV cardiac condition, or are severely limited by an arthritic, neurological, or orthopedic condition.
 Legal blindness qualifies the passenger of a registered vehicle even if the blind person is not the driver.

 Advertisement